RajSuriyan/quiz_app/README.md

 # Quiz App

-A new Flutter project in the course
+It's a Flutter project in the course

 I added APIs to create new set of questions each time.